openharmony/docs/en/application-dev/reference/apis-basic-services-kit/common_event/commonEvent-resourceschedule.md

-# Common Events of the Resource Scheduler Subsystem
+# Common Events of the Resource Scheduling Subsystem
-This document lists the common system events provided by the resource scheduler subsystem to applications.
+This document lists the common system events provided by the resource scheduling subsystem to applications.
 Applications can use [APIs](../js-apis-commonEventManager.md) to subscribe to common system events.

 ## COMMON_EVENT_DEVICE_IDLE_MODE_CHANGED
 Indicates that the system idle mode has changed.